 Any change in an individual’s behaviour should be viewed as part of a wider picture and not in isolation.

-Staff should consider, or discuss with the Safeguarding Adults Team, how reliable or significant these changes are.
+Staff and provider organisations should consider, or discuss with Newham Adults Social Care, how reliable or significant these changes are.

 Changes that may arouse concern may include:

 - Reports of unusual changes in behaviour, friendships or actions and requests for assistance